MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ##### Checking paths

-Confirm that the users in the Egnyte source match the users in the Office 365 destination.
+Confirm that the users in the Egnyte source match the users in the Microsoft 365 destination.
 Usually the emails/usernames match up, but it depends how you structure and name your users. *Be diligent during this step!*

 #### Editing